A New Deal for Animals, People and the World We Share

 Inherent in that contract is the notion that we will: take action to protect animals from unethical and inhumane treatment; ensure biosecurity procedures are in place to protect all living creatures; ensure independent oversight of animal welfare; and end societal norms that endanger people and animals alike.
 The bond between animals and humans is intrinsic to our very nature and indeed this symbiotic relationship provides an uplifting, sustaining, and often healing power that, for many, is incomparable.
 The human-animal bond must be treated with respect and the attention to detail which it is due.

 As the largest certiﬁer of animal welfare in the world, American Humane is saddened to report that on a global scale we have collectively failed to honor that bond which has resulted in a breakdown of our social contract with the animal world.
 This wide-scale, generational failure has led to exactly where we are today.
-In the United States alone, as of July, more than 31 million are collecting unemployment – roughly a ﬁfth of the workforce.
-Globally we have seen more than 668,000 deaths and the world economy is bracing to lose up to $21.8 trillion in 2020, according to an analysis from The Australian National University.
+In the United States, the unemployment rate peaked during the pandemic to a level not seen since data collection began in 1948, according to the Congressional Research Service.
+Globally we have seen more than 2.5 million deaths and the world economy shrunk by an estimated 4.4 percent in 2020, the worst decline since the Great Depression.
 What all of the human and economic destruction means in the long-term is not yet clear, but what is clear is that we need to build a new world – one grounded in humane values that can easily be demonstrated through science, ethics, compassion and love for animals, people and the world we share.

 Which is why we have drafted a New Deal for Animals, People and the World We Share: A 10-point Plan to Build a Humane and Ethical World.
 This 10-point plan provides a much-needed roadmap to guide the humane treatment of animals who are so critical to the world we share.
 While many of the aims of the “New Deal” are ones we have been ﬁghting to achieve since American’s Humane’s founding in 1877, others are relatively new and result from the development of science, technology, modernization and the effective shrinking of the world in which we live.
 Whether new or old, however, the following 10 tenets of American Humane’s New Deal must be made paramount.